-The board of directors met eight (8) times during the fiscal year ended January 1, 2022, and took action by unanimous written consent three (3) times.
-Each of the directors attended at least 75% of the aggregate of the total number of meetings of the board of directors and the total number of meetings of all committees of the board of directors on which he or she served during fiscal 2021.
-The board of directors has the following standing committees: audit committee; compensation and talent committee and nominating and corporate governance committee, each of which operates pursuant to a separate charter that has been approved by the board of directors.
+The board of directors met nine (9) times during the fiscal year ended December 30, 2023, and took action by unanimous written consent four (4) times.
+Each of the directors attended at least 75% of the aggregate of the total number of meetings of the board of directors and the total number of meetings of all committees of the board of directors on which he or she served during fiscal 2023.
+The board of directors has the following standing committees: audit committee, compensation and talent committee and nominating and corporate governance committee, each of which operates pursuant to a separate charter that has been approved by the board of directors.
 A current copy of each charter is available within the Corporate Governance section of our website at https://investor.irobot.com/corporate-governance/highlights.
 The information found on, or accessible through, our website is not incorporated into, and does not form a part of, this Proxy Statement or any other report or document we file with or furnish to the SEC.
 Each committee reviews the appropriateness of its charter at least annually and retains the authority to engage its own advisors and consultants.
-The composition and responsibilities of each committee are summarized below.
+In May 2022, the board of directors formed an ad hoc transaction committee in connection with the proposed acquisition of iRobot by Amazon.
+Messrs.
+Angle and Miller and Ms. Stacy served as members of the transaction committee, which was dissolved effective January 2024.
+The composition and responsibilities of each current committee are summarized below.